grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 # Add distributed tracing for backend plugins

 > **Note:** This feature requires at least Grafana 9.5.0, and your plugin needs to be built at least with grafana-plugins-sdk-go v0.157.0.
-If you run a plugin with tracing features on an older version of Grafana, tracing will be disabled.
+If you run a plugin with tracing features on an older version of Grafana, tracing is disabled.

 Distributed tracing allows backend plugin developers to create custom spans in their plugins, and send them to the same endpoint and with the same propagation format as the main Grafana instance.
 The tracing context is also propagated from the Grafana instance to the plugin, so the plugin's spans will be correlated to the correct trace.

-## PLugin configuration
+## Plugin configuration

 Plugin tracing must be enabled manually on a per-plugin basis, by specifying `tracing = true` in the plugin's config section: